ParkenDD/park-api-v3/README.md

 happens at bash quite easy).

 Additionally, there should be a suitable ParkAPI v3 converter at ParkAPI-sources to convert pushed data in ParkAPI v3's internal format.
-It has to have the same source UID which was also used at the BasicAuth setup.
+It has to have the same source UID as the one configured in the `SERVER_AUTH_USERS` config.

 Push services have four different entrypoints for common data formats: XML, JSON, CSV and XLSX.
 The endpoints do some basic file loading and then hand it over to ParkAPI-sources.